kiriri/comfy-code/README.md

 `npm i comfy-code`

+If you do not have ts-node and typescript installed globally, install it locally

+`npm i -D ts-node typescript`

 Make sure your ComfyUI Server instance is running.
 Then generate ComfyUI Typescript classes (you will need to run this command every time you install new Nodes in ComfyUI)

 ```typescript
 npx import-comfy
 ```

+This should have created an `imports` folder in your current directory, which contains classes for each and every node in Comfy.

 By default comfy-code will expect your server to run on `http://127.0.0.1:8188`.
 If you use different settings, check `npx import-comfy --help` for options.